 The degree of risk for an SSI is linked to the type of surgical wound you have.
 Surgical

 wounds can be classified in this way:

 Clean wounds.
-These are not inflamed or contaminated and do not involve operating
+These are not inflamed or contaminated.
+They don't involve operating on an internal

 Dirty wounds.
-These are wounds in which a known infection is present at the time of
+These are wounds that have a known infection at the time of the surgery.

 These are other risk factors for SSIs: